 2. Research the logistics for your stroller

-While I've mentioned the need to check for conditions for strollers in the first point, I feel that strollers warrant another point on its own.
+While I've mentioned the need to check for conditions for strollers in the first point, I feel that strollers warrant another point on their own.
 Much like cars, strollers are a complicated field to navigate.
-There all kinds of strollers available (at various price points), and it can sometimes be overwhelming to choose which one to buy for your child.
-Throw in air travel into the mix, and it can become a whole other ballgame.
+All kinds of strollers are available (at various price points), and it can sometimes be overwhelming to choose which one to buy for your child.
+Throw air travel into the mix, and it can become another ballgame.